codurance/site/src/_posts/2018-10-17-the-functional-style-part-5.md

 ### So what about the monad...?

 I mentioned the dread word “monad” earlier, and you've probably guessed that `MaybeValid` is one, otherwise I wouldn’t have brought it up.
 So what _is_ a monad exactly?
-You may possibly have heard the word in the context of a “monadic function” - this is a completely different usage.
+First we need to clear one thing up, because you may have heard the word in the context of a “monadic function” - this is a completely different usage.
 It means a function with one argument (a function with two arguments is dyadic, and one with three arguments is triadic, etc.); this usage originated in APL and it has nothing to do with what we're talking about here.
-The monad we are talking about here is a design pattern.
+The monad we are talking about is a design pattern.

 Doubtless you are already familiar with design patterns.
 The ones you already know, like Strategy, Command, Visitor etc. are all object-oriented design patterns.
 Monad is a functional design pattern.
 The Monad pattern defines what it means to chain operations together, enabling the programmer to build pipelines that process data in a series of steps, just like we have above: